 2. Dial in to our monthly Calls for Spirited Action

 Learn more about AFSC's different areas of work and hear how Quakers have successfully taken on these issues in their meeting or church.

-5. Connect spirit to social witness in forum using our Introduction to the Quaker Testimonies.
+3. Connect spirit to social witness using our Introduction to the Quaker Testimonies.

 This resource seeks to distill and share the Quaker testimonies that underlie both what we do and how we aspire to do it, with thoughts about living out each testimony, queries, and quotations for reflection.
 We've also created a study guide to provide Quaker meeting/churches with ways to interact with the material in Adult Religious Education settings or with high school Friends.